pttoth/math3d/README.md

 ### Author: dr. László Szécsi https://www.iit.bme.hu/users/dr-szécsi-lászló

-### Legal: Any reusage of this library has to credit him as the author of the original code.
+### Legal: Any reuse of this library has to credit him as the author of the original code.

 ---

 ## Modifications made to the original

-### Moved everything under the namespace 'pt'

-### Added macro: MATH_REMOVE_PT_NAMESPACE

-> Define it during compilation, if needed

 ### Added macro: MATH_ENABLE_SWIZZLE

-> Swizzle is a feature to easily rearrange vector coordinates (eg.: v2 = v1.zyx).
+> Swizzle is a syntax helper to easily rearrange vector coordinates (eg.: v2 = v1.zyx).

-> A tradeoff is that it bloats the binaries and severely slows down compilation when included in multiple compilation units.
+> A tradeoff is that it bloats the debug binaries and severely slows down compilation when included in multiple compilation units.

-> Define it during compilation, if needed

 ### Temporarily removed features that used VS compiler-specific syntax: